Julia-Wagner/furry-friends/README.md

 ### **Issues**
 While coding some issues kept me thinking for longer than others.
 Below is a list of issues that took me a while to fix.

-1. Having a full with counter section on the Home page.
+1. Having a full width counter section on the Home page.
     - The issue I found while adapting the counter section to desktop screen sizes was that it wasn´t full width on bigger screens.
     ![Issue with counter section](assets/docs/screenshots/issue_counter.png)
     - This issue appeared because I limited the width of my `main` to `1600px`.
 I tried fixing this by using `position: absolute;`.
 However, this led me to another problem as it removed the element from the document flow.
 So I decided to use `width: 100vw` instead.
 To then move it to the left side of the screen without positioning it I used a negative margin with `calc()` to calculate it.
+    I then noticed a horizontal scrollbar that apparently can appear depending on browser settings when `100vw` is used.
+So after some more thinking and looking for other hacky solutions I eventually went with the most obvious solution of just removing the `max-width` from my `main`.
+I decided to use a `.container` class on all the smaller sections instead.
     ![Issue with counter section](assets/docs/screenshots/issue_counter_fixed.png)
+    - **Lesson learned** - I´ll think twice before using `100vw` from now on and try to think of obvious solutions instead of hacky ones.

 ## **Deployment**
 I followed my mentor's tip and deployed my website early, after implementing the header.
 The steps to deploying a website on GitHub pages are: